tracy-burnett/dito-backend/README.md

 Create, read, update, and delete translations associated with an audio.

 ## Create Translation
+Creates translation object.
 Returns the translation with language `:lid` of an audio `:id`.
-3/7/2022 For this to work, need to comment out the Check unique section of views.py.\
+3/7/2022 For this to work, need to comment out the Check unique section of views.py.
+But then that breaks some other things down the line.\
 **URL** : `/audio/:id/translations/:lid`

 **Method** : `POST`